Max Branning: 2006–2021

-After developing a friendship during lockdown, Max supports Linda Carter (Kellie Bright) when he catches her having a drink, despite battling an alcohol addiction.
-Linda's friend Sharon Watts (Letitia Dean) tells Max to leave Linda alone, but after a heart to heart, Max and Linda kiss.
+After developing a friendship during lockdown, Max supports Shirley's stepdaughter Linda (Kellie Bright) when he catches her having a drink, despite battling an alcohol addiction.
+Linda's close friend and Phil's former wife Sharon Watts (Letitia Dean) finds out about Max's closeness with Linda and warns him to leave him alone, but Max and Linda soon kiss and begin a dalliance with each other.
 A guilty Linda tells Mick, who angrily warns Max off.
 However, Linda's marriage continues to fall apart as Mick pushes her away, and she and Max kiss again.
 Max uses Linda as an alibi after Ian is attacked by an unknown assailant and left for dead.
 Mick tells Linda to stay away from him, and, hurt, she goes to stay with Max and the pair have sex.
 Linda becomes suspicious when Max starts to behave secretively, and it is revealed that Max had disposed of Linda's award from the Lucy Beale Foundation, assuming that Linda had attacked Ian.
-Max decides to join Lauren and Louie in New Zealand and asks Linda to follow him, but she says no, so he leaves Abi in the care of Rainie and her husband Stuart Highway (Ricky Champ), and leaves the square alone.
-Several months later, Jack takes Abi to visit Max in France, but returns without Abi, and confirms to Denise Fox (Diane Parish) that Max has fled and taken Abi with him.
+Max decides to join Lauren and Louie in New Zealand and asks Linda to follow him, but she says no, so he leaves Abi in the care of Rainie and her new husband Stuart Highway (Ricky Champ) before leaving the square alone.
+Several months later, Jack takes Abi to visit Max in France, but returns without Abi and confirms to his fiance Denise Fox (Diane Parish) that Max has fled and taken Abi with him.
 He does not attend his stepmother Dot's funeral in 2022, and Lauren reveals that they are not on speaking terms since she caught Max sleeping with her best friend.